awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/move-from-v1.md

 ### Run machine learning inference<a name="run-v1-machine-learning"></a>

 AWS IoT Greengrass V2 provides sample Amazon SageMaker Neo DLR machine learning components and models\.
 You can use these features for image classification and object detection\.
 To use other machine learning frameworks, such as MXNet and TensorFlow, you can develop your own custom components that use these frameworks\.

+### Connect V1 Greengrass devices<a name="connect-v1-greengrass-devices"></a>

+In AWS IoT Greengrass V2, Greengrass devices \(or connected devices\) are called client devices\.
+AWS IoT Greengrass V2 support for client devices is backward\-compatible with AWS IoT Greengrass V1, so you can connect V1 core devices to V2 core devices without changing their application code\.
+To enable client devices to connect a V2 core device, deploy Greengrass components that enable client device support, and associate the client devices to the core device\.
+To relay messages between client devices, the AWS IoT Core cloud service, and Greengrass components \(including Lambda functions\), deploy and configure the [MQTT bridge component](mqtt-bridge-component.md)\.
+You can deploy the [IP detector component](ip-detector-component.md) to automatically detect connectivity information, or you can manually manage endpoints\.
+For more information, see [Interact with local IoT devices](interact-with-local-iot-devices.md)\.